kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
+#### On Success

+The original version of this proposal included a change specific to Pods transitioning through the "Succeeded" phase.
+On further discussion, this was determined to be both too risky and a non-goal for Kubernetes architecturally, and moved into the Alternatives section.
+The risk for bad actors is described in the Alternatives section and is somewhat obvious.
+The larger point of it being a non-goal within the design framework of Kubernetes as a whole is less transparent and discussed here.

+FIXME: explain some more

 ### Risks and Mitigations